Foreign policy of the Biden administration: Brazil

-Brazil–U.S. relations have undergone a notable shift under the Biden administration, reflecting both cooperation and occasional differences on various issues.
-During the previous administration, then-Brazilian President Jair Bolsonaro, a right-wing populist and ally of his predecessor, Donald Trump, enjoyed close ties with the United States.
-However, following President Biden's election, a recalibration in US-Brazil relations became apparent.
-Challenges arose at first due to the two leaders' ideological differences and Bolsonaro's praise for Trump and baseless allegations about the legitimacy of Biden's election.
-Despite the differences, both Biden and Bolsonaro expressed a willingness to collaborate on climate change and environmental protection.
+Brazil–U.S. relations changed under the Biden administration.
+During the previous administration, then-Brazilian President Jair Bolsonaro, a right-wing populist and ally of Biden's predecessor, Donald Trump, enjoyed close ties with the US.
+However, following President Biden's election, tensions arose due to the two leaders' ideological differences, Bolsonaro's praise for Trump, and his support for Trump's allegations about the legitimacy of Biden's election.
+However, both Biden and Bolsonaro expressed a willingness to collaborate on climate change and environmental protection.

-After the election of the current Brazilian President Luiz Inácio Lula da Silva, a left-wing former president, the relationship between the two countries shifted again.
-In a meeting between the two leaders in February 2023, Biden and da Silva both signified a renewed emphasis on collaboration and dialogue between the two countries.
-President Biden emphasized that fostering dialogue, peace, and democracy in Brazil has been a key priority for the United States.
+After the election of the Brazilian president Luiz Inácio Lula da Silva, a left-wing former president, the relationship between the two countries shifted again.
+In a meeting between the two leaders in February 2023, Biden and da Silva both spotlighted a renewed emphasis on collaboration and dialogue between the two countries.
+President Biden emphasized that fostering dialogue, peace, and democracy in Brazil was a key priority for the United States.

-Addressing climate change and environmental stewardship, particularly in the Amazon rainforest, emerged as a crucial area for both Biden and da Silva.
-President da Silva's administration has committed to significant changes in Brazil's environmental approach, including combating deforestation and achieving "zero deforestation" by 2030.
-These environmental goals align closely with President Biden's priorities, offering potential avenues for collaboration between the two nations.
+Addressing climate change and environmental stewardship, particularly in the Amazon rainforest, emerged as a crucial area for both Biden and Da Silva.
+Da Silva's administration committed to significant changes in Brazil's environmental approach, including aiming to achieve "zero deforestation" by 2030.
+These goals aligned closely with Biden's priorities.

-Nevertheless, differences between the leaders have arisen on certain issues.
-Notably, there are diverging views regarding China and the Russian invasion of Ukraine.
-President da Silva has exhibited caution in openly criticizing China, as it is Brazil's largest trading partner.
-Additionally, Brazil has shown reluctance to fully endorse US calls for greater opposition to Russia's war in Ukraine.
+Nevertheless, differences between the leaders arose on certain issues.
+Notably, there were diverging views regarding China and the Russian invasion of Ukraine.
+Da Silva exhibited caution in openly criticizing China, as it was Brazil's largest trading partner.
+Additionally, Brazil showed reluctance to fully endorse U.S. calls for greater opposition to Russia's war in Ukraine during Biden’s presidency.